 Arkansas has more than 300 schools gardens!
-34 school districts buy local from a farmer or local business and 44 farms and businesses sell to schools.
-Each one is unique and brings it own successes and challenges.
+Additionally, 34 school districts buy local from a farmer or local business and 44 farms and businesses sell to schools.
+Each farm to school program is unique and brings it own successes and challenges.
 A key feature to a successful farm to school program is a strong team, adequate funding, dedicated staff time, and administrative support.

 We encourage you to learn more from others about how their farm to school program is successful.

 The Arkansas Farm to School Groundbreaker Profiles, developed by the Arkansas Children’s Research Institute, feature six successful farm to school programs.
-Read about school garden and local procurement successes!
-Yellville-Summit School District, Pike View Early Childhood Center, Fayetteville School District, Danville School District, Newport and Damascus Farmers, and a Buying Co-op are featured in the Groundbreaker handout.
+Yellville-Summit School District, Pike View Early Childhood Center, Fayetteville School District, Danville School District, Newport and Damascus Farmers, and Northeast Buying Cooperative are featured in the Groundbreaker handout.
+Read about their school garden and local procurement successes!

 Another way to learn more about how to create a successful school garden program is by reviewing the webinars and videos that highlight particular programs.
 Watch the webinars on Successful School Garden Programs and Summer Garden Successes to learn more.

 Arkansas has so many amazing school garden leaders across the state!
 In this webinar, Shannon Newerth-Henson with Kiddie Kollege Alma, and Amanda Krell and Brooke Long with Carolyn Lewis Elementary School, share what makes their school garden programs successful.
 Both schools have innovative programming and sustainable practices in place to ensure their gardens last for years to come.